alliecarlile/sql-challenge/README.md

-This research project concerns creating a database of people whom Pewlett Hackard employed during the 1980s and 1990s.
+This research project involves creating a database of people whom Pewlett Hackard employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

 For this project, I designed the tables to hold the data from the CSV files, imported the CSV files into a SQL database, and then answered questions about the data.